 Safety and security

-In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
-These include places frequented by foreigners such as hotels, clubs, restaurants, bars, schools, embassies, places of worship, outdoor recreation events, markets, transport, cinemas and tourist areas.
+Possible targets for future terror attacks include places foreigners go such as hotels, clubs, restaurants, bars, schools, embassies, places of worship, outdoor recreation events, markets, transport, cinemas and tourist areas.
 Targets may also include casinos, venues where alcohol is served or consumed and places and institutions associated with Western interests.

-In the event of an attack, leave the affected area immediately if it is safe to do so, and follow the instructions of local authorities.
+- If there is an attack, leave the affected area immediately if it is safe to do so.

 Terrorism is a threat throughout the world.
-More information:
+More information: Terrorist threat worldwide

 - If you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.

 Pickpocketing, bag snatching and other petty crime is common.
 Theft at knifepoint and other violent crime happens sometimes.
 Travellers have been mugged when walking on deserted beaches and poorly lit streets at night.
 Aggressive begging near ATMs is frequent and robberies have occurred.

 Intimidation is sometimes used to force customers to purchase goods.
 In popular tourist areas, including Tangier, Fez, Marrakech, Agadir and Essaouira, aggressive begging and harassment of tourists by men posing as official tourist guides is common.